One of the most challenging things to do in Maplestory is, for many players, deciding which class to play when creating a new character.

 This tier list’s rankings does not factor in utility, such as useful buffs for your party and raid, only damage output.

-The original data this tier list is based on has been prepared by Monolith, source.
+The following tier list is based on data prepared by Monolith, source, from the Global Maplestory Patch 227.0 (Maplestory X BUGCAT CAPOO).
 DPM calculations are based on the character being fully optimized, which includes being max level with BIS gear.
 You can read more about the conditions used for calculating damage output here.

 |Icon||Class||Rank||Tier||DPS (Billions)||DPM (Billions)||Relative|